ergoplatform/ergodocs/docs/fud-faq.md

 Ergo's status under the SEC's regulations is a gray area, as is the case with many cryptocurrencies.
 However, based on the Howey Test, Ergo is not considered a security.
 Ergo has one of the most extensive public distributions among smart contract platforms, and the initial allocation by the Ergo Foundation was primarily to kickstart the ecosystem.

+### The Foundation's actions are causing price depreciation

+The Ergo Foundation's monthly expenses are a minuscule portion of the total trading volume, equivalent to the mining rewards of 1-2 days.
+Most of these expenses are paid in ERG, meaning there are minimal direct liquidations.
+The recipients of these payments have the freedom to manage them as they see fit.
+It's worth noting that our developers often work for compensation below the market rate.
+For a detailed breakdown of the Foundation's expenditures, refer to the [Ergo Foundation 2022 Transparency Report](ergo-foundation-2022.md).

 ## Ecosystem

 ### Ergo's Total Value Locked (TVL) ratio is too low